 The FORKS OF THE CIMARRON-EAST-MIDDLE-WEST: If chasing wild fish in small rivers is your thing, this is your place.
 With an elevation of 9600 feet each of these rivers have there own high alpine breathtaking valley.
 All three forks have an abundance of pocket water, small pools and riffles.
-Great hatches can be expected throughout the summer.
+Great hatches can be expected throughout the summer into September.
 A dry fly fisherman's dream & great for Tenkara.

 Recommended Gear: 11 or 12 ft Tenkara or shorter ultralight fly rods in the 2 or 3 weight category work best.
 Ideal set up: Sage Circa 3 Weight, Sage Click or Tenkara Iwana Series